smedrec/smart-logs/.qoder/repowiki/en/content/OTLP Observability Configuration.md

 8. [Best Practices](#best-practices)

 ## Introduction
-The OTLP (OpenTelemetry Protocol) Observability Configuration provides a standardized approach for exporting distributed traces from the audit system to various observability platforms.
+The OTLP (OpenTelemetry Protocol) Observability Configuration provides a standardized approach for exporting distributed traces and structured logs from the audit system to various observability platforms.
 This configuration enables comprehensive monitoring, performance analysis, and troubleshooting capabilities across the system's components.

 The implementation supports multiple OTLP-compatible backends including Jaeger, Grafana Tempo, DataDog, New Relic, AWS X-Ray, Honeycomb, Lightstep, and OpenObserve.
-The configuration is designed to be flexible, secure, and production-ready, with features such as batch processing, error handling, and authentication support.
+The configuration is designed to be flexible, secure, and production-ready, with features such as batch processing, error handling, authentication support, and KMS encryption for sensitive data.

 **Section sources**
 - [otlp-configuration.md](file://packages/audit/docs/observability/otlp-configuration.md#L0-L282)